 Badgers Basketball tickets

 for home and away games are available now.
 The Badgers are gearing up for another great season of NCAA basketball action.
-Bo Ryan will once again be leading the team to victory.
+Bo Ryan retired in December of 2015, and it took a few weeks for the team to work with Greg Guard, the new head coach.
 The Badgers have been invited to the “Big Dance” for fifteen consecutive seasons.
 In that time, they have made it to the “Sweet Sixteen” six times.
 Follow the team as they win at home in the Kohl Center, or on the road.
 2015 is sure to be a great year for Badgers Basketball.

 Badgers Basketball Highlight Moments